ElyonNosa/INBA/README.md

-# INBA -- Is Not a Banking App
+# INBA -- INBA's Not a Banking App

 ## Group XV